Skip to Main Content

 What types of filming locations are available in New Zealand?

-New Zealand offers extraordinary landscape diversity.
+Here is the breakdown.
+New Zealand gives extraordinary landscape diversity.
 You can shoot in the dramatic Southern Alps around Queenstown and Mount Cook, through Fiordland's pristine fjords, on Tongariro's volcanic plateau (Mount Doom in Lord of the Rings), along the subtropical Bay of Islands, in Marlborough's wine country, on Abel Tasman's golden beaches, in the geothermal wonderland of Rotorua, and at Stone Street Studios in Wellington where Avatar and LOTR were produced.

 What permits are required for location filming in New Zealand?